MarcoYou/MarcoYou.github.io/_posts/2020-12-13-01-Econometrics:-LLN-&-CLT.md

 $$

 and that we would like to describe the relation between X and Y by mean of a **linear relation** \\(Y = \beta_0 + \beta_1 X \\).

+Suppose we got a dataset displayed in a scatterplot like below